Wood, Stone and You

 Celtic Birth Trees and Associated Stones

-Symbolic meanings of the gemstones listed next to each tree:
+Symbolic meanings of the gemstones listed next to each birth tree by month:

 Birch 24th December-20th January